yancharkin/games_nebula/README.md

 ![conf_utilities](https://raw.githubusercontent.com/yancharkin/games_nebula/master/images/screenshots/conf_utilities.png  "Configuration Utilities")

 ## Installation
-For the reasons stated above there is no "proper" packages for the application (and not planned at the moment).
+There is no "proper" packages for the application (and not planned at the moment).
 But it's not that hard to install.
 ### 1. Install dependencies
 #### Mandatory dependencies